-The Audit Committee also discussed with the independent public accountants all other matters required to be discussed by the independent public accountants with the Audit Committee under Statement on Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1, AU section 380), as adopted by the Public Company Accounting Oversight Board ("PCAOB") in Rule 3200T.
-The Audit Committee received and discussed with the independent public accountants their annual written report on their independence from our Company and our management, which is made under PCAOB Ethics and Independence Rule 3526 (Communicating with Audit Committee Concerning Independence), and considered with the independent public accountants whether the provision of services provided by them to our Company during the fiscal year ended June 30, 2018 was compatible with the independent public accountants' independence.
+The Audit Committee also discussed with the independent public accountants all other matters required to be discussed by the independent public accountants with the Audit Committee under AS 1301 (Communications with Audit Committees, formerly Auditing Standard No. 16), as amended and as adopted by the PCAOB in Rule 3200.
+The Audit Committee received and discussed with the independent public accountants their annual written communication on their independence from our Company and our management, which is made under PCAOB Ethics and Independence Rule 3526 (Communicating with Audit Committee Concerning Independence), and considered with the independent public accountants whether the provision of services provided by them to our Company during the fiscal year ended June 30, 2021 was compatible with the independent public accountants' independence.

-Finally, the Audit Committee reviewed and discussed with management and the independent public accountants the evaluation of our internal control and the audit of management's report on the effectiveness of our internal control over financial reporting, as required by Section 404 of the Sarbanes Oxley Act of 2002.
+Finally, the Audit Committee reviewed and discussed with management and the independent public accountants the evaluation of our internal controls and the audit report on the effectiveness of our internal controls over financial reporting, as required by Section 404 of the Sarbanes Oxley Act of 2002.

 In performing all of these functions, the Audit Committee acts only in an oversight capacity.
 The Audit Committee reviews our SEC reports prior to filing and all quarterly earnings announcements in advance of their issuance with management and representatives of the independent public accountants.
-In its oversight role, the Audit Committee relies on the work and assurances of our management, which has the primary responsibility for financial statements and reports, including evaluating the effectiveness of disclosure controls and procedures, and evaluating the effectiveness of internal control over financial reporting, and of the independent public accountants, who, in their report, express an opinion on the conformity of our annual financial statements with accounting principles generally accepted in the United States of America, as well as expressing an opinion on (i) management's assessment of the effectiveness of internal control over financial reporting and (ii) the effectiveness of internal control over financial reporting.
+In its oversight role, the Audit Committee relies on the work and assurances of our management, which has the primary responsibility for financial statements and reports, including evaluating the effectiveness of disclosure controls and procedures, and evaluating the effectiveness of internal control over financial reporting, and of the independent public accountants, who, in their report, express an opinion on the conformity of our annual financial statements with accounting principles generally accepted in the United States of America, as well as expressing an opinion on (i) management's assessment of the effectiveness of internal control over financial reporting.

-In reliance on these reviews and discussions, and the report of the independent public accountants, the Audit Committee recommended to the Board, and the Board approved, that the audited financial statements be included in our Annual Report on Form 10-K for the fiscal year ended June 30, 2018, for filing with the SEC.
+In reliance on these reviews and discussions, and the report of the independent public accountants, the Audit Committee recommended to the Board, and the Board approved, that the audited financial statements be included in our Annual Report on Form 10-K for the fiscal year ended June 30, 2021, for filing with the SEC.